rharish101/ReGreet/README.md

 Once the log file reaches a limit, it is compressed and rotated to `/var/log/rgreet/log.X.gz`, where `X` is the index of the log file.
 The higher the index, the older the log file.
 After reaching a limit, the oldest log file is removed.

-## Configuration
-The configuration file must be named `rgreet.toml`, and in the [TOML](https://toml.io/) format.
-It should be located in the greetd configuration directory specified during compilation (`/etc/greetd/` by default).
-A sample configuration is provided along with sample values for all available options in [`rgreet.sample.toml`](rgreet.sample.toml).

 ## Licenses
 This repository uses [REUSE](https://reuse.software/) to document licenses.